Omongg/Omongg.github.io/README.md

-This is my portfolio as a digitalartist.
+This is my portfolio web page as a digitalartist.